magda-io/magda/docs/docs/authentication-plugin-spec.md

 ### Auth Plugin Redirect Url

-This parameter is available through Helm chart value [global.authPluginRedirectUrl](https://github.com/magda-io/magda/blob/master/deploy/helm/magda-core/README.md#user-content-values).
+This config value is available through Helm chart value [global.authPluginRedirectUrl](https://github.com/magda-io/magda/blob/master/deploy/helm/magda-core/README.md#user-content-values).

 The Auth Plugin's helm chart config should also let you config / override the redirect url via Auth Plug's helm chart config field `config.authPluginRedirectUrl`.

-Once the authentication plugin complete the authentication process, the plugin is required to redirect user agent / web browser to the url specified by this parameter.
+Once the authentication plugin complete the authentication process, the plugin is required to redirect user agent / web browser to the url specified by this config value.

-When the user agent / web browser is redirected, the plugin can choose to passing the following query parameters:
+When the user agent / web browser is redirected, the plugin can choose to passing the following query parameters to flag the authentication outcome:

 - `result`: Possible value: "success" or "failure".
   - When the parameter not present, its value should be assumed as "success"
 - `errorMessage`: error message that should be displayed to the user.
 Only available when `result`="failure".

-The default value of this parameter is `/sign-in-redirect` which is a default Magda frontend route that leads to the user's account page.
+The default value of this config value is `/sign-in-redirect` which is a default landing route that leads to the user's account page.

+The `authPluginRedirectUrl` config can also be an full URL string rather than a URL path (which imply current domain).

+However, unless an external domain is added to `authPluginAllowedExternalRedirectDomains` config, an auth plugin should never redirect the user to the external domain.

 [authentication-plugin-sdk](https://www.npmjs.com/package/@magda/authentication-plugin-sdk) provides function `redirectOnSuccess`, `redirectOnError` & `getAbsoluteUrl` to generate the redirection.

 #### Allowed External Redirect Domains

-Since v2.0.0, an auth plugin will never redirect the user to an external domain.
-Unless an external domain is added to a whitelist, any auth plugins will always ignore the domain part of the url (if supplied) and only redirect the user to the URL path under the current domain.
+An auth plugin should never redirect the user to an external domain unless an external domain is added to a whitelist.

-This whitelist can be configured via `global.authPluginAllowedExternalRedirectDomains` helm chart parameter.
+The external domain whitelist can be configured via `global.authPluginAllowedExternalRedirectDomains` helm chart config value.

+The auth plugin should simply ignore the domain part of the url, when the host part of the url is not on the whitelist.
+And only redirects the user to the URL path under the current domain.

 ### Cookie Options